The 40 Most Scenic Drives in America

 West Virginia’s Highland Scenic Highway

 We dare you not to hum “Almost heaven…” as you drive along Highland Scenic Highway in West Virginia.
-This beautiful corridor that takes you through the Monongahela National Forest for 43 miles, as you follow the byway from Richwood to US Route 219.
+This beautiful corridor takes you through the Monongahela National Forest for 43 miles, as you follow the byway from Richwood to U.S. Route 219.
 Build in plenty of time to your itinerary to stop and check out the scenic overlooks.
 Note: The road is not maintained in the winter.

 The PCH in California: Malibu to Lompoc

-Highway 101, famously known as the Pacific Coast Highway, gives you the best of what California has to offer.
+Highway 101, famously known as the Pacific Coast Highway, gives you the best of what California road trips have to offer.
 For an easy day trip, take this 120-mile drive heading north from Malibu.
 It runs along the base of the Santa Monica Mountains, passing through the beach towns of Oxnard and then Santa Barbara.
 Rest those feet in the sand on one of Santa Barbara’s local beaches or take a few hours and check out Channel Islands National Park.
 Then the highway takes you through ranchlands and eventually to Lompoc, which is most famous for its flower fields and Pinot Noir.

 High Peaks Byway

 Easily accessible off Interstate 87, New York State Route 73, a 30-mile route, is considered the gateway to Adirondack Park including the High Peaks region.
 It welcomes more than 4 million travelers annually—most looking to hike the peaks, ice climb, or just escape into pure nature.
 It is also the route that leads to the historic Olympic village of Lake Placid and Whiteface Mountain, which boasts the highest summit in the east.
 This route is nice year-round, just make sure you have 4-wheel drive in the winter.
 Lake Placid is one of the best vacations for people who love winter.